felixge/makefs/README.md

 The resulting file system can be served using the [http.FileServer](http://golang.org/pkg/net/http/#FileServer).
-Just like with make, recipes will only be re-executed if your sources (prerequisites) have changed, making it a very efficient / pleasent to work with.
+Just like with make, recipes will only be re-executed if your sources (prerequisites) have changed, which makes makefs very efficient / pleasent to work with during development.

-Alternatively, makefs provides functions for writing the resulting file system to disk (which is useful for static site generators), or into a `.go` file, which you can statically link into your application for deployment.
+For production, makefs provides functions for writing the resulting file system to disk (which is useful for static site generators), or into a `.go` file, which you can statically link into your application for deployment.